microsoft/aks-ingress-contour-cert-manager-lets-encrypt/README.md

-# AKS Ingress with Contour and Let's Encrypt
+# AKS Ingress with Contour, Cert-Manager and Let's Encrypt

 ## Goals of the Lab